truenas/documentation/content/CORE/CORETutorials/JailsPluginsVMs/Plugins/_index.md

 ---
 title: "Plugins"
-description: "Provides information on installing plugins, and the associated plugins articles in TrueNAS CORE."
+description: "How to install plugins in TrueNAS CORE, and more articles."
 geekdocCollapseSection: true
 weight: 20
 aliases: